 To prevent adverse side effects when scrolling vertically, all line items must have the same height (sap.ui.table.AnalyticalTable, property: rowHeight).

-- Multi Toggle: A multiselection mode that allows one or more items to be selected.
+- Multi Toggle: A multiselection mode that allows users to select one or more items.
 For this, the grid table provides a column with checkboxes on the left-hand side.
 Clicking a checkbox toggles the state of the corresponding row from deselected to selected and back.
 Set the property collapseRecursive to “false” in order to keep the selection in groups even after collapsing and expanding the groups.

 - Select All: Works via a checkbox on the left of the column header (sap.ui.table.Table, property: enableSelectAll).
 Using the Select Allcheckbox selects or deselects all items the user can reach via scrolling.
 Use Select All only if it makes sense.
 Note that selecting a lot of data also takes time and might not be appropriate for all use cases.
 For example, a delete operation on two million database entries might not be very helpful in many cases.